PixelCodeDev/DumbGPT/README.md

 ✅ **Dumb Responses** – Ask a question, get a completely unrelated answer.

 🧠 **Brainrot Mode** – Activating this mode will make DumbGPT generate responses with absolute brainrot energy.
-Expect internet jargon, absurdist humor, and total chaos.

-⚠️ **Brainrot Pop-ups** – Surprise pop-ups that remind you that your sanity is at risk.
+⚠️ **Brainrot Pop-ups** – Well not really we havent finished it 😢.

-🤖 **Gemini-Powered** – Built on Google's Gemini AI, but with all intelligence removed for maximum dumbness.
+🤖 **Gemini-Powered** – Built on Google's Gemini AI, but with a little twist 😉.

 ---